redis/jedis/README.md

 # Jedis

-Jedis is a blazingly small and sane redis java client.
+Jedis is a blazingly small and sane [Redis](http://github.com/antirez/redis "Redis") java client.

 Jedis was conceived to be EASY to use.

 Jedis is fully compatible with redis 2.0.0.

+## Is there a Groovy client?

+Yes.
+You can use Jedis if you want, but I recommend [Gedis](http://github.com/xetorthio/gedis "Gedis"), which is Jedis but with a nicer groovy-like interface :)

 ## Community